matter-labs/zksync/docs/upgrade_mechanism.md

 ### Deploying

-When a target contract is deployed on the network operator will deploy the Proxy contract.
-Parameters of the constructor: address of deployed target contract in the network and its initialization parameters.
+After the target contract is deployed, operator will deploy the Proxy contract.
+This will initialize the storage.

 When all needed Proxy contracts are deployed, one of them (which must implements `UpgradeableMaster` interface) will act as a parameter of constructor of `UpgradeGatekeeper` (it will names "`mainContract`").